 Desert rose plant is so easy to care for, it's a wonder why we don't see these beautiful succulents more often in nurseries and florist's shops.

 Desert rose branches naturally, creating an attractive treelike house plant.
-Its succulent stems are covered top to bottom with long, evergreen leaves.
+Those succulent stems are covered top to bottom with long, evergreen leaves.

 The desert rose flower is a sight to behold, and you'll enjoy them in abundance each summer.
-Clusters of gorgeous pink or red flowers grow at the tips of the stems, with a succession of blooms that last for months.
+Clusters of gorgeous flowers grow at the tips of the stems, with a succession of blooms that last for months.

 Put this desert beauty in a sunny window year-round and pot it in a sandy, well-draining mix (cactus potting mix is ideal).
 It doesn't take much attention to keep desert rose plant happy and blooming.

 Water with care.
-This flowering succulent stores water in its swollen base, so it doesn't need watered often.
+Adenium obesum stores water in its swollen base, so it doesn't need watered often.
 In fact, it will not tolerate overwatering.
 Take care to water the potting medium only.
 Don't get water on the base of the plant because it will rot and may not recover.

 Dropped leaves.
 This South-African succulent shrub may drop its leaves and go dormant in the winter.
 Lack of light, dry soil or cold temperatures will often cause dormancy.
 Don't worry -- it'll regrow leaves when it gets what it wants.

 Is desert rose poisonous?
 Yes.
 Handle desert rose with care -- its sap is toxic.
-Keep it away from children and pets.
+Keep it away from children, cats and dogs.